laowantong/paroxython/paroxython/ref.md

 #### Construct `body_recursive_function_definition`

-A tail call is a subroutine call performed as the final action of a procedure.
-A body recursive function performs at least one non-tail recursive call.
+A tail call is a subroutine call performed as the last action of a procedure.
+A body-recursive function includes at least one non-tail recursive call.

 ##### Regex